-Reason: This budget amendment will add Appendix H - Consultant Scope of scopes to be submitted for approval.
+November 14 due to the cancellation of the November 9 board meeting.
+It adds Appendix H - Consultant Scope of Services and scopes to be submitted for approval.
 All scopes must be added to the UPWP and approved within the document.
-This amendment will add scope information in a new appendix (H) and reference the appendix within the task writeups.
+This amendment adds scope information in a new appendix (H) and reference the appendix within the task writeups.